Megan K. Mueller, Ph.D. (she/her)

 Elizabeth Robertson (she/her)

 Elizabeth is a part-time research assistant with a Bachelor’s degree in Neuroscience and Behavior from Vassar College.
 She previously worked as an equine intern at Green Chimneys School.
 During her free time she enjoys going on walks with her dogs and volunteering at local barns.
 Elizabeth is especially interested in the environmental factors that effect risk and resilience after exposure(s) to trauma.

-Reilly Uiterwyk is an undergraduate student at Tufts University majoring in Biopsychology and Child Study/Human Development.
+Reilly Uiterwyk is an undergraduate student at Tufts University majoring in Biopsychology and Child Study/Human Development who worked with the PAW Lab as a student research assistant.
 She has experience working as a swim lesson instructor and camp counselor for children of all ages and is hoping to work more in the animal-child interaction fields.

 Laurelle Sum is an undergraduate pre-veterinary student studying Biopsychology and Child Study & Human Development who worked with the PAW Lab as an student research assistant.
 She works as a veterinary assistant at a local veterinary clinic and has experience volunteering at animal rescues.
 In her free time, Laurelle likes to dance and play badminton.
 She also has two dogs!